A Scale-invariant Generalization of the R\'{e}nyi Entropy, Associated Divergences and their Optimizations under Tsallis' Nonextensive Framework: The Maximum Entropy Distribution under Tsallis' Nonextensive Constraint

-The maximum entropy principle is a fundamental concept in inferential science, statistics and statistical physics.
+The maximum entropy principle is a fundamental concept in inferential science including information theory, statistics and statistical physics.
 We will now derive the maximum entropy (MaxEnt) distribution corresponding to the new LNE family under appropriate sets of constraints.
-The classical statistical mechanics and related literature associated with the Shannon entropy and its MaxEnt distribution utilizes the linear averaging constraints where the expectation of some utility functions are assumed to be known.
-The resulting MaxEnt distribution has an exponential structure, which is known as the Maxwell-Boltzmann distribution in statistical mechanics and as the exponential family of distributions in statistics and information sciences.
-However, more recently, it has been observed that the non-extensive entropies like the Tsallis' entropy provide more accurate predictions under the constraints given in terms of the normalized $q$-expectation instead of the linear expectation \cite{Tsallis/etc:1998}.
-The generalization of classical statistics using Renyi entropy also considered the same non-extensive constraints for multifractal systems.
-Such non-extensive constraints given in terms of the $q$-expectations produce a power-law MaxEnt distribution having relatively heavier tail, which further simplifies to the exponential family of distributions when the non-extensivity factor vanishes and hence is also known as the family of generalized exponential distributions.
-Here, in order to obtain the MaxEnt distribution, we will also consider a set of $m$ non-extensive constraints given by
+It has been observed, more recently, that the generalized entropies like the Tsallis or R\'{e}nyi entropy provide more accurate predictions under the non-extensive constraints given in terms of the normalized $q$-expectation instead of the linear expectation \cite{Tsallis/etc:1998, Kumar/Sason:2016}.
+So, in order to obtain the MaxEnt distribution, here also we consider a set of $m$ non-extensive constraints given by

-Note that, if $P=(p_1, \ldots, p_n)\in \Omega_n$ and $q=1$, the above constraints simplify to the (extensive) linear expectation; otherwise they are known as the normalized $q$-expectation of $g_r$ (denoted as $\expval{\expval{g_r}}_q$).
-For the maximization of the LNE having parameters $\alpha, \beta$, by symmetry, we can consider $q$ to be either of these two parameters.
-For concreteness, in this paper, we will consider $q=\beta$ and $(\alpha, \beta)$ satisfies the conditions of Theorem \ref{THM:LNE_prop4} so that the corresponding LNE is concave.
+where $g_1, \ldots, g_m$ are given functions on $\mathcal{A}$ and $G_1, \ldots, G_m$ are fixed constants.
+Note that, if $P=(p_1, \ldots, p_n)\in \Omega_n$ and $q=1$, the left hand side of the constraints in (\ref{EQ:Constraints_Nq}) simplifies to the usual (extensive) linear expectation; otherwise it known as the normalized $q$-expectation of $g_r$ (denoted as $\expval{\expval{g_r}}_q$).
+As noted formally in \cite{Kumar/Sason:2016}, the set of probability distributions satisfying the constraints in (\ref{EQ:Constraints_Nq}) with $q=\beta$ corresponds to the $\beta$-linear family (Definition \ref{DEF:beta-linear}), a notion often used in modern generalized information theory \cite{Karthik/Sundaresan:2018,Kumar/Sason:2016b,Gayen/Kumar:2019}.